OffcierCia/DeFi-Developer-Road-Map/README.md

 #### General info

+- [zkp.science](https://zkp.science) - All you should know about ZK-SNARKs
 - [ZoKrates](https://github.com/Zokrates/ZoKrates) - A toolbox for zkSNARKS on Ethereum
 - [The AZTEC Protocol](https://github.com/AztecProtocol/AZTEC) - Confidential transactions on the Ethereum network, implementation is live on the Ethereum main-net
 - [Nightfall](https://github.com/EYBlockchain/nightfall) - Make any ERC-20 / ERC-721 token private - open source tools & microservices